 Director of Marketing and Communications

 Background: Alana joined The Cedar team in 2015.
 In her current role as Director of Marketing and Communications, she creates marketing and communication strategies for 200+ concerts, events, and grant-funded programs yearly.
+She also heads up The Cedar Commissions, The Cedar’s annual commissioning program for local emerging artists.
 After double-majoring in Theater and English Literature at Macalester College, she worked as Bedlam Lowertown's Communications Director and as a freelance arts marketer with organizations like Red Eye Theater, Theatre Forever, DaNCEBUMS, and the University of Minnesota Theatre Arts & Dance Program.
 In her artistic life, she creates new works of theater as a core company member of Umbrella Collective and drums in two Twin Cities bands, Bella Yaga and The Controversial New "Skinny Pill."

 Contact Alana about: